Book Guide / Reading Order

 Fat Vampire

-I suggest reading the six “core series” books first, starting with the one pictured above, and only THEN reading the four-book side series that begins with The Vampire Maurice.
-The The Vampire Maurice series (sometimes confusingly called “The Fat Vampire Chronicles” series, which is a different series than “Fat Vampire”) happens during the events of the first Fat Vampire book, but I wrote it after the core series was complete, so it’s full of things that will be more satisfying to read if you’ve read Fat Vampire first.
+I suggest reading the six “core series” Fat Vampire books first, starting with the one pictured above, and only THEN reading the four-book side series that begins with The Vampire Maurice.
+The Vampire Maurice series happens during the events of the first Fat Vampire book, but I wrote it after the core series was complete, so it’s full of events that will be more satisfying to read if you’ve read Fat Vampire first.
 There’s also a prequel in the world called Game of Fangs.
-And again: It’s a prequel, but I’d suggest reading it last because I wrote it last.
+It’s a prequel, but I suggest reading it last because I wrote it last.

-• Fat Vampire 1-6
+1. Fat Vampire 1

-• Then The Vampire Maurice 1-4
+7. The Vampire Maurice

 Gore Point